bluemix21/connido-backend-technical-test/README.md

 This git hub repository has *Article CRUD REST API* implementation using Typescript, ES6, MongoDB and Node JS.

-This Atricle API conatins functions like create, read, upadte, delete Articles and Search articles based on Author and/Or Title.
+This Atricle API conatins functions like create, read, update, delete Articles and Search articles based on Author and/Or Title.